Conversation guide for planned giving

 Step 4: Provide Specific Motivation and a Path Forward

-Now that the donor feels affirmed, informed, and inspired, it makes it clear how they can take the next step.
+Now that the donor feels affirmed, informed, and inspired, you can help clarify how they can take the next step.

 Ask open-ended, respectful questions to gauge their interest: